Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 > ./reach compile
 ```

 We'll get a happy message that all our theorems are true.
 Great job!
-But the fact remains we are yet to run our program!
+But the fact remains that we are yet to run our program!

 ## Deployment Decisions